Best Multimeter of 2021

 While the Fluke 117 has an impressive set of technical measurement functions, it's geared more towards anyone working on home — or even commercial — wiring rather than a hobbyist playing around with DC circuits.
-It doesn't have dedicated NPN/PNP transistor testing and is more expensive than an amateur might want to pay.
-All in, this is a fantastic professional-grade multimeter, it's just a bit more specialized than many people's electrical projects might require.
+It is more expensive than an amateur might want to pay and doesn't have dedicated NPN/PNP transistor testing.
+All in, this is a fantastic professional-grade multimeter; it's just a bit more specialized than many people's electrical projects might require.

-If you are routinely measuring large AC currents, then the Etekcity MSR-C600 is the multimeter for you.
-The key feature of this machine is the integrated non-contact current clamp which is capable of measuring much higher AC currents than just about every other meter in this review.
-You simply set the dial and then clamp it around a non-shielded single conductor for the best results, allowing you to measure higher currents without worrying about breaking the circuit or blowing a fuse.
+If you routinely measure large AC currents, then the Etekcity MSR-C600 is the multimeter for you.
+The key feature of this machine is the integrated non-contact current clamp, which is capable of measuring much higher AC currents than just about every other meter in this review.
+For the best results, you simply set the dial and then clamp it around a non-shielded single conductor, allowing you to measure higher currents without worrying about breaking the circuit or blowing a fuse.

 However, the Etekcity MSR-C600's current measuring capabilities come at a bit of a cost.
 Its inability to measure DC current and frequency, capacitance, or transistor gain, make this meter a one-hit-wonder when it comes to electrical measurements.
-This meter also just feels a bit more awkward to use compared to a traditional DMM when you aren't using the clamp probe.
-It is hard to beat when it comes to measuring large alternating currents but it isn't the best option if you don't do this all the time or if you are just starting out.
+This meter also just feels a bit more awkward to use when you aren't using the clamp probe compared to a traditional DMM.
+It is hard to beat when it comes to measuring large alternating currents, but it isn't the best option if you don't do this all the time or if you are just starting out.

 The Neoteck NT8233D Pro is a very similar meter to the Crenova MS8233D, making it another excellent option for novices shopping on a budget.
 The Neoteck NT8233D Pro even has a capacitance measurement — something the Crenova MS8233D lacks.
-It is an inexpensive and easy to use meter that is a great option for the DIYer just getting started, with the safety covers on the point probes as a bonus.
+Inexpensive and easy to use, this meter is a great option for the DIYer just getting started, with the safety covers on the point probes as a bonus.